Medically reviewed by Drugs.com. Last updated on Jan 1, 2023.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-In a series of reproductive and developmental toxicology studies, propranolol hydrochloride was given to rats by gavage or in the diet throughout pregnancy and lactation.
+In a series of reproductive and development toxicology studies, propranolol hydrochloride was given to rate by gavage or in the diet throughout pregnancy and lactation.
 At doses of 150 mg/kg/day, but not at doses of 80 mg/kg/day (equivalent to the MRHD on a body surface area basis), treatment was associated with embryotoxicity (reduced litter size and increased resorption rates) as well as neonatal toxicity (deaths).
-Propranolol hydrochloride also was administered (in the feed) to rabbits (throughout pregnancy and lactation) at doses as high as 150 mg/kg/day (about 5 times the maximum recommended human oral daily dose).
+Propranolol hydrochloride also was administered (in the feed) to rabbits (throughout pregnancy and lactation) at doses as high as 150 mg/kg/day (about 5 5imes the maximum recommended human oral daily dose).
 No evidence of embryo or neonatal toxicity was noted.

 There are no adequate and well-controlled studies in pregnant women.
 Intrauterine growth retardation has been reported for neonates whose mothers received propranolol hydrochloride during pregnancy.
 Neonates whose mothers received propranolol hydrochloride at parturition have exhibited bradycardia, hypoglycemia, and respiratory depression.
 Adequate facilities for monitoring such infants at birth should be available.
 Propranolol should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Propranolol is excreted in human milk.
 Caution should be exercised when propranolol is administered to a nursing woman.

 Safety and effectiveness of propranolol in pediatric patients have not been established.

-Clinical studies of intravenous propranolol did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-Elderly subjects have decreased clearance and a longer mean elimination half‑life.
-These findings suggest that dose adjustment of Propranolol Injection may be required for elderly patients (see CLINICAL PHARMACOLOGY, Special Populations, Geriatric).
-In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of the decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy.
+Clinical studies of intravenous propranolol did not include sufficient numbers of subjects aged 65 or over to determine whether they respond differently from younger subjects.
+Elderly subjects have decreased clearance and a longer mean elimination half-life.
+These findings suggest that dose adjustment of propranolol injection may be required for elderly patients (see CLINICAL PHARMACOLOGY, Special Populations, Geriatric).
+In general, dose selection for an elderly patients should be cautious usually starting at the low end of the dosing range, reflecting the greater frequency of the decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy.